jaredly/geometricart/Roadmap.md

 	- [ ] why not give the option to upload an image at this point too!
 	- [ ] andddd maybe palette? hmm idk maybe that's too much.
 - [x] thumbnails!!
 Should probably aggresively debounce the thumbnail updating though.
+- [ ] ohhh wait palettes ... need to be coverend by undo/redo.. but this will be a major change.
+  - [ ]

 # DATAS